A chain theorem for sequentially $3$-rank-connected graphs with respect to vertex-minors: Introduction

 \section{Introduction}

-Tutte~\cite{Tutte1961} proved the chain theorem for $3$-connected graphs with respect to minors, which states that every $3$-connected graph $G$ has a $3$-connected minor with one vertex fewer than $G$, unless $G$ is a wheel graph.
+Tutte~\cite{Tutte1961} proved the chain theorem for simple $3$-connected graphs with respect to minors, which states that every simple $3$-connected graph $G$ has a simple $3$-connected minor with one edge fewer than $G$, unless $G$ is a wheel graph.
 We will present a chain theorem for vertex-minors.

 For a vertex $v$ of a graph $G$, the \emph{local complementation} at $v$ is an operation obtaining a new graph $G*v$ from $G$ by replacing the subgraph induced by the neighbors of $v$ with its complement graph.
 A graph $H$ is a \emph{vertex-minor} of $G$ if $H$ can be obtained from $G$ by a sequence of local complementations and vertex deletions.